-by Greg Hoots-

 After Zack’s death, Lucille remained at the ranch, and soon after, Charley, Mildred, and her daughter, Martha joined Lucille at the old home place.
 There were no more rodeos for the family and no more Col. Mulhall as ringmaster.
 The ranch, once 80,000 acres had shrunk to a fraction of its size, as piece by piece the Colonel had been forced by financial circumstances to sell property.

-On December 21, 1940, Lucille and Charley had been entertaining their nephew and niece, Harry and Jean Breezley, and the party was driving north of the ranch on a Sunday morning with Jean Breezley at the wheel, Lucille in the passenger seat, and Charley, his wife, Ester, and Harry Breezley in the back seat when their car crossed the center line, hitting a truck head-on.
+On December 21, 1940, Lucille and Charley had been entertaining their nephews, Harry and Jean Breezley, and the party was driving north of the ranch on a Sunday morning with Jean Breezley at the wheel, Lucille in the passenger seat, and Charley, his wife, Ester, and Harry Breezley in the back seat when their car crossed the center line, hitting a truck head-on.
 Jean Breezley and Lucille Mulhall were killed instantly.
 The other passengers in the car were not seriously injured.
 Lucille Mulhall was 56 years old.

 In 1933, Charley married Ester Childers, and after Lucille’s death in 1940, the couple moved to Yukon, Oklahoma where they worked for several years at the Cimarron Flying School.
 Charley eventually fell ill and was confined to a nursing home where he took his own life in 1958.